mcsee/Software-Design-Articles/Articles/Productivity/10 More Simple Tips to Boost Your Productivity x2/readme.md

 ![10 More Simple Tips to Boost Your Productivity x2](10%20More%20Simple%20Tips%20to%20Boost%20Your%20Productivity%20x2.gif)

-*The previous article on life-hacks was a huge success.
+*The previous article on life hacks was a huge success.
 Let's start the year with more productivity tips!*

 > TL;DR: More tips to stay productive